pachterlab/ffq/README.md

 ```
 Submitted by [@sbooeshaghi](https://github.com/sbooeshaghi/).

+Do you have a cool use case for `ffq`?
+Submit a PR (including the goal, code snippet, and your username) so that we can feature it here.

 ## Failure modes
-Many factors, independent of `ffq`, may result in failure to fetch metadata including:
+Many factors, independent of `ffq`, may result in failure to fetch metadata or missing metadata including:

 1. broken internet connection
 2. improperly formatted accession
 3. recently submitted data to SRA (not synced with ENA)
 4. exceeded request rate for servers
+5. missing metadata from online database

 If you believe you have identified a bug in `ffq` please see the section on [contributing*](#contributing).